Cosmic muon flux attenuation methods for superconducting qubit experiments: Compact muon detector

 \subsection{Detection principle}

-In this work, we used a detector based on two superimposed plastic scintillators coupled to photo multiplier tubes (PMTs) and readout in coincidence for the detection of cosmic muons.
+The detector we built is based on two superimposed plastic scintillators coupled to photo multiplier tubes (PMTs) and readout in coincidence for the detection of cosmic muons.
 The plastic scintillator used emits fast pulses of light when radiation crosses it, with a spectrum and speed well matched to the spectral sensitivity and time response of the PMT.

 In principle, these detector setups are meant to be used to detect any type of radiation strong enough to create a detectable signal.
 Therefore, in order to discriminate muons, since they are penetrating particles, we have chosen to use two identical detectors physically superimposed to each other and connected to a coincidence circuit.
-A thick metal shielding made of copper between both detectors helps in increasing the filtering for particles other than muons (see Fig.~\ref{fig:detector_principle}).
+A thick (1.7~cm) metal shielding made of copper between both detectors helps in increasing the filtering for particles other than muons.